buildpacks/libcnb/docs/build.md

 ### Accessing `BuildPlan` Metadata

 The `detect` phases passes metadata to the `build` phase in the [`BuildpackPlan`](https://pkg.go.dev/github.com/buildpacks/libcnb#BuildpackPlan) (note: not to be confused with the more general [`BuildPlan`](https://pkg.go.dev/github.com/buildpacks/libcnb#BuildPlan)).
 Multiple buildpack `Detect` executions can require that the `Build` of our example buildpack executes.
 As there may be requirements from multiple `detect` binaries, we must merge all the entries in the buildplan that correspond to our "example" buildpack.
-To resolve the build plan we choose to use a [utility function from `libpak`](https://github.com/paketo-buildpacks/libpak/blob/f24422191fc6a2a02178337d96dda1210faaae9f/buildpack_plan.go#L69).

 ```go
 func (b Builder) Build(context libcnb.BuildContext) (libcnb.BuildResult, error) {